Overview

 Choosing where to have your maternity care

+We understand it can be an overwhelming process to find the right maternity care for you.
 To help you do this, it can be helpful to know how NHS maternity care is provided.

-This means you are linked to the same team during your pregnancy and postnatal care.
-This helps build a relationship with your midwife and their team.
-Research shows this leads to better outcomes for both mums and babies.
+If you live outside south east London and our wider catchment area, we recommend you consider referring to your local hospital.
+This will help keep your care consistent, helping to build a relationship with your midwife and their team.
+Research shows this leads to better outcomes for both you and your baby.
 It can also give you a more positive experience throughout your pregnancy.

 It's important that you only receive maternity care from one NHS hospital at a time.
 You can choose to transfer your care between hospitals at any point.
 Please notify the hospital that you are no longer receiving care from.